Harnessing Africa’s Potential

 Global greenhouse gas emissions are at their highest ever levels and there is an urgent need for the world to decarbonise in order to meet net zero goals and protect the planet.

-Dependence on unstable countries and regions, as recently seen with the Russia/Ukraine conflict, has shown energy users that there is a need to diversify their energy supplies.
+Dependence on unstable countries and regions has shown energy users that there is a need to diversify their energy supplies.

 The role that Namibia can play in helping the world decarbonise